1and1/meetingminutesasaservice/README.md

 ### Running

-The software is started with the Shell wrapper script "meetingminutesasaservice":
+The software is started with the Shell wrapper script `meetingminutesasaservice`:

     $ meetingminutesasaservice -f config.xml